CantorAI/Playground/README.md

 - Message Queue,
 - Global Variables
 ## Coding for very large scale cluster as simple as coding in a single computer
-# Playground for Cantor
-- Cantor Examples with XLang Laguange
-- XLang Notebook